 9.9.
-Borrowing Library Resources
+Borrowing library resources

 With the exception of certain categories (i.e. Permanent reference materials, dictionaries, Atlases, books under special collections etc.) all other books may be borrowed.
 The university record book or identity card must be produced when borrowing books.
 Books should be borrowed before 5.00 p.m.
 Lending collection books are issued for a period of one week for students.
-However, it can be extended for another week through the online student library account of the "ISURU" database.
+However, it can be extended for another week through the student online library account (OPAC) of the "ISURU" database.

-Details about the number of books that can be borrowed are given in following table.
+Details about the number of books that can be borrowed are given in the following table.